tchowdhu/CNC-Conf-Cisco-Junos-L2VPN-P2P/README.md

 # Enviroment Setup:

 </br> **o** Requires mulivendor enviroment.
-In this case we need a network with cisco xr routers and juniper mx routers.
+In this case, we need a network with cisco xr routers and juniper mx routers.
-</br> **o** Users can create their environment in the lab with juniper vmx and vXR-9K or CML (Cisco Modeling Lab).
+</br> **o** Users can create their environment in the lab with juniper VMX and vXR-9K or CML (Cisco Modeling Lab).
 </br> **o** Install CNC, CDG, SR-PCE, NSO (with CNC core function packs).
-</br> **o** In this case, we used dCloud kitchen sink demo session (custom content), which has all CNC enviroment installed and Cisco-Juniper network prepared.
+</br> **o** In this case, we used dCloud kitchen sink demo session (custom content), which has all CNC environments installed and Cisco-Juniper network prepared.

 # Steps to make it work with CNC:

 </br> 1.
 Git clone the repository the Cisco Automation BU prepared (tsdn-juniper) in your NSO VM.
 </br> https://github.com/maddn/tsdn-juniper.git
-</br> We will be extending this tsdn-juniper repository for l2vpn configuration and add it into our current repository here.
+</br> We will be extending this tsdn-juniper repository for l2vpn configuration and adding it to our current repository here.

 </br> 2.
-Copy the "flat-l2vpn-juniper"  folder into the package folder for your NSO enviroment.
+Copy the "flat-l2vpn-juniper"  folder into the package folder for your NSO environment.
 Follow the **Installation** section of that repository to install the "flat-l2vpn-juniper" package.

 </br> 3.
-Using the juniper config syntax stated in the above example, use NSO cli to config the commands and use ***commit dry-run outformat xml*** to get the configuration template and replace the required parameters with input variable.
+Using the juniper config syntax stated in the above example, use NSO cli to configure the commands and use ***commit dry-run outformat xml*** to get the configuration template and replace the required parameters with the input variable.

 </br> 4.
 Save the config templete inside ***~/ncs-run/packages/flat-l2vpn-juniper/templates*** folder as ***cisco-flat-L2vpn-fp-junos-p2p-l2circuit-template.xml***.
-</br> This file has been added with this repository.
+</br> This file has been added to our current repository.

 </br> 5.
 Go to the folder ***~/ncs-run/packages/flat-l2vpn-juniper/python/flat_l2vpn_juniper*** and edit the ***Junos.py*** to add the p2p section inside the ***def conf_l2vpn(self, site, local):*** function.